theoremreach/slate/source/index.md

-question_type | string | The type of question (single, multiple, numeric, etc.) trait_question_type | string | Short description of the question country_id | integer | The id of the country the trait question belongs to
+question_type | string | The type of question (single, multiple, numeric, etc.) trait_question_type | string | Short description of the question country_id | integer | The id of the country the trait question belongs to can_check_feasibility | boolean | Can this trait question be used in the check feasibility call?

 # Traits